aethermonkey/The-Digital-Hamlet/docs/grandplan/3_Features/Hamlets/Agencies/Agencies_of_The_Hamlet.md

 ### Central Bank

-The Central Bank issues local currency to Banks who conduct project activities resident agents.
-The Central Bank also manages economics relating to the cryptocurrency spread throughout the hamlets.
+The Central Bank issues local currency to **Banks** who conduct transactions with **resident agent** **projects**.
+The Central Bank also regulates and manages economic activity relating to the cryptocurrency spread throughout the system.
+The **Central Bank** plays a key role in ensuring the stability of the local economy, providing insulation from other **Hamlets**, facilitating autonomy and self-determination of the community.

 >[!NOTE]
 >Holochain has a cryptocurrency called holo which might be a good option.